wandyezj/wandyezj.github.io/docs/_drafts/story-game-wallflowers-revise-9.md

 4. Select
     - One wallflower reveals their impression.
     - Draw a card from the wallflower deck.
 If you draw your own card, set it aside, draw again, then shuffle your own card back in.
     - Hand the player their wallflower card, removing it from the deck for the rest of the round.
+Each wallflower reacts only once per round
 5. [Impression](#impression) - Have the selected players wallflower